Integrated Waste to Energy and Plastics to Liquid Fuels Facility

 Q8.
 What is the composition of the solid ash residue from the waste to energy gasification power plant?

 A8.
 The bottom ash from the gasification system will be granular and consist of primarily silica, alumina and lime.
 The surface area reduction that occurs in the gasifiers reduces the leaching potential of the ash.
-There will also be a smaller fraction of fly ash.
+This ash can be used in a variety of construction applications.
+There will also be a smaller fraction of fly ash from the air pollution control systems.
 These fly ash components will contain relatively higher concentrations of salts and will be retained in a lined landfill.

 Q11.
 Are there any solid waste residues from the plastics to liquid fuels (PTLF) process, and if so, how will they be managed?